SynBioCAD/biocad/README.md

 # Usage

-ngBioCAD can run in several different configurations.
+SynBioCAD can run in several different configurations.

 ## Local webapp